 - If the study is approved, contact the NHGRI Genomic Program Administrator (GPA) to register the approved study in dbGaP

 - AnVIL staff will contact you promptly to initiate Data Ingestion.
-For more information about data transfer and QC, see the AnVIL Data Ingestion Pipeline
+For more information about data transfer and QC, see Ingest Data in the Data Submission Guide.

 Yes.
 NHGRI plans to transfer data from selected NHGRI-funded studies to the AnVIL platform.
 Before this happens, Institutions and the study PIs will be notified of the plan to transfer data and will have an opportunity to consult with IRBs and notify the NHGRI if there are substantive concerns.